jaz303/taylor/README.md

 ## <a name='limitations'></a>Current Limitations

-AKA missing features that you'd expect to find in a real package manager/build tool.

-### Easy

-These features can each be added in &lte; 1 day:
+`taylor` is an experimental tool and currently offers only the minimum functionality to enable module sharing between authors.
+It currently lacks:

+  # Automatic dependency resolution/installation!
+  # Central package registry
-  - Build profiles e.g. "debug", "release"
+  # Build profiles e.g. "debug", "release"
-  - Allow targets to explicit state their dependent source files
+  # Allow targets to explicit state their dependent source files

-### Medium

-These are a little harder:
+  # Invoke REPL

-  - Test running
+  # Test running
-  - Linking against external (C) libraries
+  # Linking against external (C) libraries

-### Hard

-And these will be somewhat time-consuming:

-  - Automatic dependency resolution/installation!
-  - Central package registry
+Of these, 1 &amp; 2 are non-trivial, although tools like `bundler` and `npm` have already contributed a lot of work in this space which `taylor` should be able to draw upon.
+It is expected that tackling the other shortcomings on the list will be straightforward.

 ## Copyright &amp; License